isomerpages/moe-telokuraupri/index.md

       id: announcements
       subtitle: Telok Kurau Primary School
       announcement_items:
-        - title: Introducing Parents Gateway
-          date: 03 February 2025
-          announcement: Parents Gateway developed by the Ministry of Education and GovTech, Parents Gateway is a one-stop portal that strengthens school-home partnership to support our children in their education journey.
-          link_text: FIND OUT MORE
-          link_url: /useful-links/for-parents/parents-gateway/
-        - title: Get Online, Stay Connected with DigitalAccess@Home!
-          date: 06 January 2025
-          announcement: IMDA provides subsidised broadband and laptops/tablets to lower-income households to support their lifestyle needs, including work and social activities.
-          link_text: FIND OUT MORE
-          link_url: /useful-links/for-parents/imda-digihome/
-        - title: School Canteen Vacancy
-          date: 02 January 2025
-          announcement: Telok Kurau Primary School has a vacancy for Chinese Cooked Food Stall.
-Should you know of anyone who is interested and meets the following criteria, please assist to circulate this info.
-          link_text: FIND OUT MORE
-          link_url: /useful-links/school-canteen-advertisement/
         - title: The Inspiring Teacher of English Award
           date: 20 February 2025
           announcement: The Inspiring Teacher of English Award is a national award for